Charityosai/Analysing-clinical-trial-dataset-to-uncover-insights/README.md

 The steps were carried out in 3 phases on databricks using (PySpark(RDD and Dataframe) and Spark SQL).

 The zipped file contains the steps used to import and pre-process the data.
-It also contains the different analysis done on databricks using (PySpark(RDD and Dataframe) and Spark SQL).
+It also contains the different analysis done on databricks using (PySpark(RDD and Dataframe) and Spark SQL) as seperate files.